cedricium/worklog/README.md

 ## Idea

-After working at Hellosaurus for two years, I can only remember the big features I built.
+After working at Hellosaurus for two years, I can really only remember the big features I built.
 But what about the tricky bugs solved, legacy code rewrites, or instrumental meetings attended?
 Those moments, arguably just as important as feature work, stuck somewhere in memory though seemingly inaccessible forever.

 Wouldn't it be nice if there was a way to simply and quickly document one's day-to-day while at work?
 Something akin to the captain's log in Star Trek, with a way for easy perusal at a later time.